- Around NYC

 Jamaica, NY 11432

-- On the Overnight Guest Registration page, students can register a St. John's student or non-St. John's student.
-Click on the applicable link.
+- From Overnight Guest Registration, you can register a St. John's student or non-St. John's student; click on the applicable link.

 - Fill out the guests' first name, last name, gender, arrival date, and departure date.

-Note: Submissions do not guarantee approval.
-Submissions must be approved by the Department of Public Safety.
+Please note: Submissions do not guarantee approval.
+Submissions must be approved by Public Safety.
 Registration and pass pickup requires proper identification.

-- To cancel a submitted overnight guest registration, follow steps 1-4 to get to the Overnight Guest Registration page.
-Click "Cancel Overnight Pass".
+- To cancel a submitted overnight guest registration, follow steps 1-4 above to get to the Overnight Guest Registration page.